Anika Noni Rose: The Princess and the Frog

+Rose is best known for her role in Disney's 2009 animated feature The Princess and the Frog as the voice of the lead character Tiana.
 Rose was named a Disney Legend on August 19, 2011.
 Rose said, "I always dreamed of being a voice in a Disney movie, but even in those dreams, I never once dreamed of being a princess...
 I feel like what an honor that this is and how the dream comes true, bigger and stronger than I had even imagined it."